Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

 - The mobile version has a dedicated page for the information sidebar, click on the Excursion Pigeon to jump to it!

-**Hope you can have a good experience with Excursion ConsHein 2.0 today!**
+- Free and dynamic switching between horizontal and vertical screens, no need to refresh!

+**Excursion ConsHein 2.0 is waiting for you to experience!**

-The old version of the personal homepage template is stored in `src/index_origin.html`.
+(Note: The old version of the personal homepage template is stored in `src/index_origin.html`)

 ---